 Cheesy Baked Vidalia Onion Dip is a super easy recipe to make.
-You can also make it ahead of time (2 days) and then bake it whenever you’re ready.
+You can also make it ahead of time (two days) and then bake it whenever you’re ready.

 Here’s the Cheesy Baked Vidalia Onion Dip Recipe: